‘s defines “insouciant” as: “Blithely indifferent; carefree.” It aptly describes the irrational idea to drive down one of the worst roads in Africa

 of the three men standing in the darkness told the story.
 An unknown object under the water had smashed their vehicle’s

 differential.
-They had gas and we were almost on empty, so we agreed to tow them.
+But, they had gas and we were almost on empty, so we agreed to tow them.

-of gas was a small price to pay for the xenophobic experience that followed.
-The old and tattered rope broke constantly as
+a can of gas was a small price to pay for the xenophobic experience that followed.
+The old and tattered rope broke constantly

-one or both vehicles was dragged down by the sucking slime.
-Each time, they had to get out and re-join it, and we would start
+as one or both vehicles was dragged down by the sucking slime.
+Each time, they had to get out and re-join it, and we would

 The relief of travelling

-at us when we looked down through a gap in the road to see the silver, moon-washed water rushing past far, far below.
-We were
+clawed at me when I looked down through a gap in the road to see the silver, moon-washed water rushing past far, far below.

 above had not yet been joined.

+back.
 Time stood still as, with the heavy helplessness of a nightmare, we crept forward for an agonizing lifetime-long period.
-Fear

-gave way to sighs of relief that were short-lived when we reached the southern end of the bridge.
-In place of a chain, a massive
+Fear gave way to sighs of relief that were short-lived when we reached the southern end of the bridge.
+In place of a chain,

-could force us to turn around.
-We plunged down the almost vertical bank of loose earth, not daring to breathe until we felt
+Nothing could force us to turn around.
+We plunged down the almost vertical bank of loose earth, not daring to breathe until

 We grinned at the Tsetse